Oh the joys of cheaper drinks in the early evening — a.k.a. happy hour.

 Kick back and enjoy:

-For more information on the location, hours, and full menus, visit fukushuconcepts.com.
+For more information on the location, hours, and weekly happy hour specials, visit fukushuconcepts.com.

 With no shortage of bacon and Louisiana flair, the Parish is a must.